 These numbers are staffed 24 hours a day.

 We also advise your child to save the emergency number on their mobile phones.

 Does the course include insurance?

-Yes, insurance to cover medical expenses, cancellations and curtailments and loss of personal property is provided as part of your course fees.
+Yes, insurance to cover medical emergencies, cancellations and curtailments and loss or damage to baggage and personal money is provided as part of your course fees.

 - Pre-existing medical conditions are not covered